When to Use -lo, -la, -no, and -na in European Portuguese

 Top Verbs That Use These Endings

 You don’t need to memorize every verb in the dictionary.
-In my experience, 90% of the time, you will see this rule applied to a handful of high-frequency verbs.
+In my experience, this rule shows up most often on a handful of high-frequency verbs.

-[!tip] The “Isso” Hack If your brain freezes in the middle of a conversation and you can’t remember if you need to drop an ‘R’ or add an ‘L’, people often use this “cheat code”, too.
+[!tip] The “Isso” Hack If your brain freezes mid-conversation and you can’t remember whether to drop an R or add an L, there is a cheat code.

-Instead of using the specific pronoun (o/a), you can often just replace the object with isso (that).
+Instead of using the specific pronoun (o/a), you can often just swap the object for isso (that).

-• The “Lazy Local” Way: Vou comer isso.
+• The lazy way: Vou comer isso.
 (I’m going to eat that.)

-It’s not always elegant, but it will save you when you’re staring at a restaurant server and panicking.
+It is not always elegant, but it will get you through the moment when you’re staring at a server and your brain is empty.

 Chalkboard menu listing common Portuguese irregular pronoun conjugations.
-You will hear these five verbs used this way constantly.
+You will run into these five verbs in this form pretty often.

 3 Practice Drills to Build Muscle Memory